From Augmented Procurement to Autonomous Procurement

 This was also the time when Natural Language Processing (NLP) became a part of procurement applications with conversation platforms like Zycus Ask-Anything encouraging human-like conversation with machines.
 The synergy between solutions and their users were changing and changing fast.

-The topics for most procurement conferences held in 2018 focused on AI, Intelligent Augmentation (IA) and similar words as the path forward for procurement.
+The topics for most procurement conferences held in 2018 focused on AI, Intelligent Augmentation (IA), etc., as the path forward for procurement.
 But as per Gartner, “Within the market for procurement, the current penetration of the addressable market for AI is estimated to be within the range of 1% to 5%.”*

-Why is there such a huge gap between expectations and reality for procurement ambitions?
+Why is there such a massive gap between expectations and reality for procurement ambitions?

-The first reason is that AI/RPA (Robotic Process Automation) based processes are being created in bits and pieces providing partial advantage but not utilizing the power of an integrated AI/RPA process across the solution suite.
-Also, the development is not customized to the needs of individual organizations even though the platform could have customer specific learnings.
+First of all, AI/RPA (Robotic Process Automation) based processes are being created in bits and pieces.
+They provide a partial advantage but not the power of an integrated AI/RPA process across the solution suite.
+Also, the development does not cater to the needs of individual organizations despite customer-specific learnings.

-The second reason is, AI solutions are still used as a computational advantage dependent on the end user’s readiness to leverage it.
-They are not ‘autonomous;’ i.e., not able to take actions on their own.
+Secondly, AI solutions are still used as a computational advantage.
+As a result, they are dependent on the end user’s readiness to leverage them.
+They are not ‘autonomous,’ i.e., not able to take actions on their own.

 Zycus Merlin A.I.
 StudioTM aims to address the above challenges by providing a comprehensive bot platform where customers can create, train, and launch numerous bots across the source-to-pay suite.